kopiro/otto/README.md

 There are 4 I/O drivers available at the moment:

-- **Test**: handle I/O using the CLI (used for test purposes)
 - **Human**: handle input using microphone and speech recognizer and output using a TTS via a speaker
 - **Telegram**: handle I/O for a Telegram bot
-- **Messenger**: handle I/O for a Facebook Messenger bot
 - **Web**: handle I/O via Socket.IO

-#### IO.Test

-This driver spawn an Interactive CLI where you can write to test your AI.

-To automate tests, you can put your messages in the `./etc/test.txt` file separated by EOL.
-The CLI will send the lines on boot.

 #### IO.Human